-- 1. For any privately-owned lots seeking only a new driveway construction permit or a driveway expansion or addition, the standard Right-of-Way Permit will be used.
-There will be a standard fee for this application, which will be determined and updated in Richland Municipal Code (RMC) Chapter 12.08. - Basic provisions for the location of driveways are found in RMC 12.04.070 (Location of Driveways).
-Actual placement and approval of driveway locations shall reference information from this section of guidelines. - Residential driveways shall have a minimum width of 10-feet and a maximum width of 35-feet.
+- For any privately-owned lots seeking only a new driveway construction permit or a driveway expansion or addition, the standard Right-of-Way Permit will be used.
+A site plan showing the proposed driveway improvements shall accompany the permit application.
+There will be a standard fee for this application, which will be determined and updated in Richland Municipal Code (RMC) Chapter 12.08. - 2.
+Basic provisions for the location of driveways are found in RMC 12.04.070 (Location of Driveways).
+Actual placement and approval of driveway locations shall reference information from this section of guidelines. - 3.
+Residential driveways shall have a minimum width of 10-feet and a maximum width of 35-feet.
 The driveway width shall also not exceed 50% of the frontage along Public Right-of-Way (RMC Section 12.04.090). - 4.
 Non-residential one-way driveways shall have a minimum width of 15-feet and a maximum width of 20-feet.
 Non-residential two-way driveways shall have a standard width of 40-feet but may be either reduced to a minimum width of 35-feet or increased to a maximum width of 60-feet.
-For reference, please see RMC Section 12.04.100. - The minimum width of a commercial one-way driveway shall be 15-feet (RMC Section 12.04.095).
+For reference, please see RMC Section 12.04.100. - 5.
+The minimum width of a commercial one-way driveway shall be 15-feet (RMC Section 12.04.095).
 The maximum width for the single directional driveway shall be 20-feet (RMC Section 12.04.100).
 One-way commercial driveways shall have directional signage and painted arrows on the pavement directing the flow of cars. - 6.
-For any redevelopment that does not utilize an existing driveway drop, the driveway shall be replaced with standard sidewalk segments. - 7.
+For any redevelopment that does not utilize an existing driveway drop, the driveway shall be replaced with standard sidewalk panels, following guidance from City of Richland Standard Detail ST-1. - 7.
 When proposing connections to new or existing roadways, careful consideration should be given to the locations of the intersections with these roadways.
 The intersections should be adequately spaced from each other and provide adequate sight distance for oncoming traffic, based on both City of Richland and AASHTO Guidance. - 8.
 Non-Residential Driveways should follow spacing requirements in the table below, unless providing the spacing below is deemed not practical.